johnmathews/johnmathews.is/data/blog/chartered.md

 tags: ["icaew", "aca", "accounting"]
 image: "/static/images/icaew_banner.JPEG"
 tweet: #ICAEW #accountant
-summary: I've qualified as a chartered accountant and will soon become a member of the Institute of Chartered Accountants in England and Wales
+summary: I've qualified as a chartered accountant and will soon become a member of the Institute of Chartered Accountants in England and Wales.
-status:
 ---

 Earlier this year I qualified as a chartered accountant.
 Qualification requires